 Registration is required to attend this workshop.
 To submit your name for consideration, please register and await confirmation of your acceptance to the workshop before booking your travel.
 Space may be limited, and you are advised to register early.

-Nina Balcan (Carnegie Mellon University), Borja Balle (Amazon), Raef Bassily (Ohio State University), Kamalika Chaudhuri (UC San Diego), Rachel Cummings (Georgia Insitute of Technology), Vitaly Feldman (Google), Abhradeep Guha Thakurta (UC Santa Cruz), Vishesh Karwa (Ohio State University), Jing Lei (Carnegie Mellon University), Ashwin Machanavajjhala (Duke University), Kobbi Nissim (Georgetown University), Matthew Reimherr (Pennsylvania State University), Benjamin Rubinstein (University of Melbourne), Anand Sarwate (Rutgers University), Aleksandra Slavković (Pennsylvania State University), Adam Smith (Boston University), Martin Wainwright (UC Berkeley), Yu-Xiang Wang (UC Santa Barbara)
+Jayadev Acharya (Cornell University), Robert Ashmead (US Census Bureau), Jordan Awan (Pennsylvania State University), Nina Balcan (Carnegie Mellon University), Borja Balle (Amazon), Andres Felipe Barrientos (Duke University), Raef Bassily (Ohio State University), Kamalika Chaudhuri (UC San Diego), Rachel Cummings (Georgia Institute of Technology), Cynthia Dwork (Harvard University & Microsoft Research), Vitaly Feldman (Google), Rina Foygel (Stanford University), John Friedman (Brown University), Abhradeep Guha Thakurta (UC Santa Cruz), Vishesh Karwa (Ohio State University), Dan Kifer (Pennsylvania State University), Frauke Kreuter (University of Maryland), Philip LeClerc (US Census Bureau), Jing Lei (Carnegie Mellon University), Katrina Ligett (Hebrew University of Jerusalem), Ashwin Machanavajjhala (Duke University), Audra McMillan (Boston University), Shay Moran (UC San Diego), Kobbi Nissim (Georgetown University), Mijung Park (Max Planck Institute for Intelligent Systems, Tuebingen), Gillian Raab (University of Edinburgh), Matthew Reimherr (Pennsylvania State University), Alessandro Rinaldo (Carnegie Mellon University), Aaron Roth (University of Pennsylvania), Benjamin Rubinstein (University of Melbourne), Lalitha Sankar (Arizona State University), Anand Sarwate (Rutgers University), Or Sheffet (University of Alberta), Aleksandra Slavković (Pennsylvania State University), Adam Smith (Boston University), Shuang Song (UCSD), Thomas Steinke (IBM Almaden), Kunal Talwar (Google), Salil Vadhan (Harvard University), Martin Wainwright (UC Berkeley), Yu-Xiang Wang (UC Santa Barbara), Steven Wu (University of Minnesota Twin Cities)